 There tends to be higher re-tear rates with larger size tears and the degree of muscle atrophy and fatty degeneration.
 It is important to keep as much motion as possible.
 Years after my second surgery and with residual iatrogenic tears in two tendons, I do shoulder stretching and specific exercises as well as the modified maneuver described here.
 This helps keep relief and function maximized even with two irreparable tears and a shoulder full of titanium screws.
 If I fail to do this, and sometimes I cannot, the pain and stiffness increases.

-Here are some videos of the techniques: You can do some research or seek professional assistance, however, I do not like the seated version at all, so it is not presented here.
+Here is a video of the technique: You can do some research or seek professional assistance, however, I do not like the seated version at all, so it is not presented here.
 Why?
 It may increase back pain and it seems to pose a reasonable risk of falling off the chair on your head.